ezavatti/getting-and-cleaning-data/README.md

 The code follows the steps:

-# GETS DATA for X_test
+1. GETS DATA for X_test

-# Get data for X_train
+2. Get data for X_train

-#Get data for y_test (activity by subjects in test)
+3. Get data for y_test (activity by subjects in test)

-# Get data for y_train (activity by subjects in train)
+4. Get data for y_train (activity by subjects in train)

-# Get data for subjects_test
+5. Get data for subjects_test

-# Get data for subjects_train
+6. Get data for subjects_train

-#Get data for Activity_labels
+7. Get data for Activity_labels

-#Renames the "Activity"
+8. Renames the "Activity"

-# Mergs y_train and y_test row-wise into Y_merged
+9. Mergs y_train and y_test row-wise into Y_merged

-# Change name of colum in Y_merged to "Activity"
+10. Change name of colum in Y_merged to "Activity"

-colnames(Y_merged)<- c("Test")

-#Merges subject_test and subject_train row-wise into a file called: Subject_Merged
+11. Merges subject_test and subject_train row-wise into a file called: Subject_Merged

-#Change name of the column in Subject_Merged with: Subject
+12. Change name of the column in Subject_Merged with: Subject

-#Get data for features
+13. Get data for features

-# Transpose the features database
+14. Transpose the features database

-# Merge row-wise X_train and X_test into X_merged
+15. Merge row-wise X_train and X_test into X_merged

-#Change the columns' names of the merged data with features file
+16. Change the columns' names of the merged data with features file

-#Merge column-wise Subject_Merged, Y_Merged,
+17. Merge column-wise Subject_Merged, Y_Merged,

-#Extracts only the measurements on the mean and standard deviation for each measurement
+18. Extracts only the measurements on the mean and standard deviation for each measurement

-# Gets tidy data : mean of measurement by Subject and Activity
+19. Gets tidy data : mean of measurement by Subject and Activity
-final_mean<-aggregate(.~ Activity + Subject, data= o_mean_std, mean)